outaTiME/grunt-replace/README.md

 > This only applies for simple variable lookup mechanism.

-#### excludePrefix
+#### usePrefix
 Type: `Boolean`
+Default: `true`

+If set to `false`, we use the the "real" string in `patterns.match` without `prefix` concatenation.
+It was useful when you want to look up an simple string.

+> This only applies for simple variable lookup mechanism.

+#### preservePrefix
+Type: `Boolean`
 Default: `false`

-If this is set to `true`, only the string that match `patterns.match` will be replaced ignoring prefix.
+If this is set to `true`, only the strings that match `patterns.match` will be replaced and the prefixes will not be replaced.

-> This only applies for simple variable lookup mechanism.
+> This only applies for simple variable lookup mechanism and `patterns.replacement` is an string.

 #### force
 Type: `Boolean`
 Default: `false`

 Force the copy of files even when those files don't have any match found for replacement.

+#### noProcess
+Type: `String`

+This option is an advanced way to control which file contents are processed.

+> `processContentExclude` has been renamed to `noProcess` and the option name will be removed in the future.

 #### encoding
 Type: `String`